 Awestruck!
 That would be the one word I would use to describe Innsbruck.
 All around, towering over you, are the mountains.
 The jagged rock spires of the Nordkette range are incredibly majestic and are your backdrop for this beautiful alpine town.
-Being surrounded by ski slopes during the winter and mountainous hiking trails during the summer makes this a must-see destination for any adventurous traveler.
+Being surrounded by ski slopes during the winter and mountainous hiking trails during the summer makes this a must-see destination for any adventurous traveller.
 There are only three places who have held the honour of hosting the Olympics more than once, and Innsbruck is one of them.
 Not adventurous?
 No problem, this town has enough charm and history to capture anyone’s interest.
 Read on and you will discover why.

 Innsbruck, known as the capital of the Alps, dates back as far as the 1100s.
 It was then, when a bridge was built over the river allowing access to either side of the Inn River.
 So that is how it got its name, Innsbruck when translated, means the bridge over the inn.

 Today, there are 12 bridges that connect Innsbruck’s 20 districts.
 The most popular bridge – with locals and tourists alike – is Innbrücke.
 It bears the city’s coat of arms and is a much-photographed landmark.

 Innsbruck offers visitors a fairy tale old town (or Altstadt) which is chock-full of 13th to 14th century Baroque and Gothic architecture.
 Today they hold museums, galleries, shops, restaurants and cafes.
 The colourful buildings in the old town are decorated with wall murals and the most creative and intricate metal signs hanging above the shop doors, all to indicate what lies inside.
 Strolling through these attractive streets and alleyways is a definite must.

 The Impressive Buildings in the Altstadt